msdeep14/getAheadWithMe/csa/csa-interview.md

 3. Wifi connectivity is slow or any network connectivity issues
 4. Website is accessible by entering DNS but not with uri(e.g. working with 52.22.22.22 but not with google.com)
 5. System not able to bootup
-6. Unable to login into the system
+6. Unable to login into the system/Unable to SSH into the server
 7. System error troubleshooting.
 How will you check system logs? commands to find error snippets?

 ### Programming Questions
 As this is DevOps role, the questions should be of easy difficulty level.
 In my judgement, this should be easy question - swap two numbers with help of only two variables

+### Online Test
+It generally involves questions around basic CS concepts, aptitude and easy/medium difficulty programming questions.

 ### Behavioral Questions
 Apart from technical questions, you should prepare for behavioral questions on how you'll handle or react on different kind of situations.